KNDS, Rheinmetall, Thales Unite for Future Battle Tank

-Nicolas Chamussy, CEO of KNDS France, spoke about the importance of MGCS, saying, “MGCS brings together France and Germany’s special skills in battle tanks, securing Europe’s ability for land combat systems.”
-While MGCS is planned to replace France’s Leclerc by 2035 and Germany’s Leopard 2 by 2040, stakeholders note that temporary upgrades will be needed for immediate requirements.
+He said, “MGCS brings together France’s and Germany’s special skills in battle tanks, which protects Europe’s ability to make land combat systems.”
+“Stakeholders say that temporary upgrades will be needed right away, even though MGCS is supposed to replace France’s Leclerc by 2035 and Germany’s Leopard 2 by 2040.

 - Heavy main battle tanks